Maximum Mean Discrepancy on Exponential Windows for Online Change Detection: Related work

-WATCH \citep{DBLP:conf/bigdataconf/FaberCSBJ21} is a more recent approach which uses a two-sample test based on Wasserstein distance.
-However, the estimation of Wasserstein distance requires density estimation, which becomes difficult for high-dimensional data \citep{scott1991feasibility}.
-The method \citep{DBLP:conf/ida/DasuKLVY09} is conceptually similar to our method, as it also relies on two-sample tests and is non-parametric.
-But, it also requires density estimation.

-In contrast, while the power of two-sample tests based on MMD does reduce with increasing dimensionality \citep{ramdas2015powerhypothesistest}, its computation does not become more difficult, which renders its usage for change detection on high-dimensional data especially promising.
-We refer to \cite{DBLP:journals/ftml/MuandetFSS17} for a general overview of kernel mean embeddings and MMD.
+In contrast, the computation of MMD-based two-sample tests does not become more difficult on high-dimensional data, which renders their usage for change detection on such data promising.
+We refer to \citet{DBLP:journals/ftml/MuandetFSS17} for a general overview of kernel mean embeddings and MMD.

-There exists methods to compute MMD in the streaming setting, e.g., linear time tests \citep{gretton2012kerneltwosample}, but their statistical power is low. ~\cite{DBLP:conf/nips/ZarembaGB13} introduce $B$-tests, which have higher power.
-However, both can not directly be used for change detection. ~\cite{li2019scanbstatistics} address this by introducing Scan $B$-statistics, enabling the estimation of MMD on data streams for change detection; their approach is orthogonal to ours.
-In a similar spirit, \cite{keriven2020mmdchangedetection} introduce NEWMA, which bases on random Fourier features \citep{DBLP:conf/nips/RahimiR07}, a well-known kernel approximation, to detect changes with MMD on streaming data.
+There exist methods to compute MMD in the streaming setting, for example, linear time tests \citep{gretton2012kerneltwosample}, but their statistical power is low. \citet{DBLP:conf/nips/ZarembaGB13} introduce $B$-tests, which have higher power.
+However, both can not directly be used for change detection. \citet{li2019scanbstatistics} enable the estimation of MMD on data streams for change detection by introducing Scan $B$-statistics. \citet{wei22online} extend upon their work by considering multiple Scan $B$-statistics in parallel and introduce online kernel CUSUM.
+Another method enabling the computation of MMD on data streams is NEWMA \citep{keriven2020mmdchangedetection}, which is based on random Fourier features \citep{DBLP:conf/nips/RahimiR07,sriperumbudurszabo15optimal}, a well-known kernel approximation.
+NEWMA also allows detecting changes on streaming data. \citet{harchaoui07retrospective} apply kernel-based tests for offline change point detection on audio and brain-computer-interface data.

-There exists further approaches based on kernels. ~\citep{desobry2005onlinekernelchangedetection} uses an SVM-based approach to detect changes in streams, but it can only detect abrupt changes.
-The method in \citep{DBLP:conf/nips/HarchaouiBM08} is in principle similar to MMDEW, but it has a cubic runtime.

-Another way to compute test statistics on streaming data is using classifiers.
+A conceptually different approach to find changes is using classifiers.
 D3 \citep{DBLP:conf/cikm/GozuacikBBC19} maintains two consecutive sliding windows and trains a classifier to distinguish their elements.
 It reports a change if the classifier performance, measured by AUC, drops below a threshold.
-Another recent algorithm is IBDD \citep{DBLP:journals/kais/SouzaPCM21}, which scales well with the number of features.
+Another recent algorithm is IBDD~\citep{DBLP:journals/kais/SouzaPCM21}, which scales well with the number of features.

-In our experiments, we compare MMDEW to ADWINK, WATCH, Scan $B$-Statistics, NEWMA, D3 and IBDD.